 The GHG emissions due to forest fires are reported in categories: Forest land remaining Forest land and Grassland converted to Forestland using equation 2.27, Tier 1 method and default values prescribed in IPCC 2006 Guidelines.
-In case of Forest land remaining Forest land and Land converted to forest land a mean value of 19.8 t/ha biomass consumption was applied (BxC) and emission factor (D) prescribed in table 2.5 for CO2 (1531), CH4 (7.1) and N2O (0.11) were used.
+In case of Forest land remaining Forest land and Land converted to forest land a mean value of 19.8 t/ha biomass consumption was applied (BxC) and emission factor (D) prescribed in table 2.5 for category Extra tropical forests as this category includes all other forest types as follows: CO2 (1569), CH4 (4.7) and N2O (0.26).
+Data on areas of forest fires are the only nationally setermined values for this estimation.